 First off, you may have seen the letter Z in front of different Chaco sandals and a number after that as well.
 This can be confusing, but it really doesn’t pertain to the shoe type, its merely the straps.
 The Z1 sandal has no toe loop, the Z2 has the toe loop, and the ZX2 has double strands instead of one solid strap.
 These differences are more for personal preference because some people feel that the toe loop is uncomfortable, while some like the toe loop because it secures the foot in a little bit more.
 The straps are important for the overall comfortability of the sandals, but are not that different like the soles of Chacos are.

-However, more recently, the Chaco company has come out with three different types of soles: ChacoGrip, EcoTread, and the Pro soles.
-ChacoGrip is the companies main sole for their active sandals that the company has perfected.
+Over the last 10 years Chaco has has had many different soles on the market.
+Currently, the Chaco company has come out with three different types of soles: ChacoGrip, Terreno, and Colorado soles.
+ChacoGrip is the companies perfected sole for their active sandals.
 This sole has an ultra sticky outsole, and is designed for dry and wet traction.
 They created new tread designs that are consolidated into a single men’s and women’s outsole.
 There is an increased surface area in the heel and toe to maximize grip and balance performance across the land and water.
-The next type of sole is the EcoTread sole.
+The next type of sole is the Ecotread sole.
 This sole is a lightweight sole that is made out of 25% recycled rubber, and is mainly used for the chaco flips and some low profile sandals.
-The last sole type that Chacos offer is the Pro sole.
-These soles have a very aggressive outsole that is incredibly sticky.
-This sole was made so that it would stick well on both trails and wet rocks.
-These soles are made with [email protected] rubber and are the toughest sole they offer.
+This sole is for light hiking and casual wear.
+The Colorado is designed for wet or slick surfaces and designed for casual wear.
+While it is currently a staff favorite, it’s important to know that the Colorado is only available for custom made Chacos.
+The Terrano is great for aggressive, heavy and rugged terrain.
+The Terrano is also only available on custom made Chacos.